brainTrain/braintrain.github.com/README.md

-A bunch of shit I've done
+A bunch of stuff I've done